yard

 Getting the ratio right is where most of us either underdo it or scorch leaves.
 For general prevention and light infestations, the sweet spot is 0.5–1% neem oil in water, with enough soap to keep it blended.

 That works out to 1–2 teaspoons neem oil per quart of warm water, plus 1 teaspoon mild soap.
 For a gallon sprayer, use 1–2 tablespoons neem oil and 1 tablespoon soap.
-Warm water (room temperature to about 80°F) helps thin the oil so it mixes smoothly.
+Warm water, around 80°F, helps thin the oil so it mixes smoothly.

 Always mix only what you will use that day.
 In a few hours, neem and water start separating and the azadirachtin degrades.